 Late in the afternoon, you can head to a couple of spots from where you’ll get the best views of Florence, especially at sunset.

-- Uffizi Gallery: Tour
+- Uffizi Gallery: Small-group guided tour

 Walking map of Florence